shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/troubleshooting/houdini-integrations-not-starting.md

 This will allow the {% include product %} set value to persist when Houdini launches.

 {% include warning title="Caution" content="On Windows we've seen `$HOUDINI_PATH` causing issues.
-It sometimes tries to bootstrap the {% include product %} integration multiple times generating an error like this:
+It sometimes tries to bootstrap the Shotgun integration multiple times generating an error like this:

     Toolkit bootstrap is missing a required variable : TANK_CONTEXT